FHA Well Water Testing in North Carolina

 The water supply must be confirmed safe and potable before the loan closes

-HUD prefers connection to a public or community water system when feasible at reasonable cost.
-Private wells are accepted when public connection is not reasonable
+HUD prefers connection to a public or community water system when feasible at a reasonable cost.
+Private wells are accepted when a public connection is not reasonable

 Failed FHA water tests require corrective action and a passing retest before the loan can move forward